jatin-k-agarwal/code_buddy/README.md

 ---

-**code_buddy** is an intelligent, open-source command-line tool that automates your most repetitive Git tasks.
+**code_buddy** is an intelligent, open-source cli tool that automates your most repetitive Git tasks.
 From providing an enhanced `git status` to watching your files, running quality checks, and generating insightful, AI-powered commit messages, code_buddy acts as your personal Git assistant so you can focus on coding.

 <p align="center">
 <pre>